igelkatten/case-tabular-data/README.md

 3. Select variables (based on intuition, as preprocessing or with a importance metrics wrt a modeling technique)

-4. Train a model (Suggestion: A Tree-ensemble model such as XGB/LightGBM/Catboost or Neural network)
+4. Train a model (Choose a method/architecture you find suitable)

 5. Validate the model performance with regard to predictive performance and generalizability.
 You’re free to choose metrics you find relevant for this particular task.